The Facts· Independent journalism and open-source transparency · Not affiliated with the PBCC.

 The registry is seeded from the public FACTS.md intake file.
 A claim reaches the site only after its FACTS.md row is promoted to one of:

-- 🔴 Source pending — the claim is true but we cannot yet pin a public citation.
+• 🔴 Source pending: the claim is true but no public citation is pinned yet.
 Such claims ship with a visible ⚠︎ marker, not a hidden gap.

 Anyone can read EDITORIAL_GUIDE.md for the full voice and sourcing rules, open an issue to challenge any row in FACTS.md, or submit a PR updating a source URL.